vkoukis/circuit-explorers/docs/index.rst

-📈 **Journey:** Circuit Explorers aims to be an educational journey where you start from zero knowledge of electronics to learn about analog and digital circuits via a set of **Adventures**, and eventually build your every own programmable CPU from scratch.
+📈 **Journey:** Circuit Explorers aims to be an educational journey where you start from zero knowledge of electronics to learn about analog and digital circuits via a set of **Adventures**, and eventually build your own programmable CPU from scratch.

 Each adventure redirects you to curated documentation and video tutorials so